-Revised, making it easier to claim credits for using straw as fuel.
 No agricultural projects yet, has been used in forestry.

-Energy Efficiency (Projects/Commercial and Institutional Buildings)
+Energy Efficiency (Energy Efficiency Projects)

 Carbon offsets for improvements in energy use.
-Energy Efficiency - Projects has been adopted by a number of industries and the City of Calgary.
+Has been adopted by a number of industries and the City of Calgary.
 Research has been done to see if upgrades to barns and other farm buildings (furnaces, lights, etc) would qualify.
 Difficulties have been with measurements and proofs, especially as improvement has to be shown from a recorded baseline.